frederic-perez/AmE-dictionary/data/idioms.md

 __fall into (someone’s or something’s) hands__ To come into the possession of some person, group, organization, etc., especially when it is undesirable or detrimental to someone else. _If this report falls into the media’s hands, you can expect a full-blown scandal._
 __fall off the back of a truck__ :two: Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for. _Danny says he has several laptops and smartphones he wants to sell for cheap—sounds like they fell off the back of a truck to me._
 __fall off the wagon__ :two::hammer:
+__fall on deaf ears__ [for talk or ideas] To be ignored by the persons they were intended for. _Her pleas for mercy fell on deaf ears; the judge gave her the maximum sentence._
 __fall on one’s face__
 __fall out__ :dart: __5__ To have one’s relationship with someone completely diminished, typically due to an argument or unpleasant incident. _Apparently, Gina fell out with Dave last week, and now they’re not talking to each other at all._
 __fall short of__